-Mindfulness and meditation are perhaps the best, most direct practices that teach awareness and non-resistance of our thoughts.
+Mindfulness and meditation are perhaps the best, most direct practices that teach awareness and non-resistance to our thoughts.

 Through mindfulness and meditation, you can learn to recognize trains of thought and not to follow them endlessly.
 Learning instead to come back to ourselves and the present moment.
 A reality in which thoughts are just that – thoughts.

-Things that we can allow to come and go rather than live in them, resulting in prolonged stress.
+Things that we can allow to come and go rather than living in them, resulting in prolonged stress.

 2. Practice gratitude

 In gratitude practice, the aim is to remind ourselves of the good things in life.
-What we’re grateful for and appreciate.
+What are you truly thankful for?